brand-o/tools/README.md

 6. **organizes** everything into a clean three-partition structure
 7. **makes bootable via ventoy** — ready to use as your ultimate tech toolkit

-### resume capability
-if the script is interrupted, it will detect partial installs and offer to:
-- resume from where it left off
-- or reformat and start over

 ## requirements
 - **Windows** (requires PowerShell + administrator privileges)
 - **fast 64gb+ USB flash drive** (256-512gb+ recommended)
 - **internet connection** for downloads